 I’m so passionate about this subject that I poured my knowledge, my experience, and my heart into an online course called:

 This online course is all about using a 2-minute daily qigong practice as a gateway to other healthy habits.

 Sound familiar?
 It should because it will show you all of the secrets mentioned in this article.

 May this course help you to transform your life for the better, starting with just 2 minutes a day!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.

 Gigong!
 The Gateway practice to other healthy habits!
 Love it.
 Yes, harnessing even a tiny habit leads to bigger ones!
 We all gotta start somewhere.
 Thanks so much for sharing your journey!
 Very inspiring.